Howdy! My name is John Salt - the funny face behind this website.

 I can never see getting tired of this hobby – there is simply too much I still want to learn and do.

-years of my own learning curves and experiences as well as learn about
+years of my own learning curves, experiences, and frustrations; while also learning about

 new aspects of this wonderful & always advancing hobby.